Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Stochastic Dynamics

-Among the two remaining forms of the FP spectrum in Figs. 1g and 1h, the one with negative $\Gamma_g$ corresponds to the spontaneously broken topological supersymmetry, when the ground state is non-$\hat d$-symmetric.
-Let us recall now that the meaning of the partition function,
+Let us get back to the two remaining forms of the spectrum in Figs. 1g and 1h.
+The one with negative $\Gamma_g$ corresponds to the spontaneously broken topological supersymmetry, when the ground state is non-$\hat d$-symmetric because as we discussed previously all the eigenstates with non-zero eigenvalues are non-$\hat d$-symmetric.
+Let us recall now that the approximate meaning of the dynamical partition function,

-in the large time limit, $t\to\infty$, and under certain conditions is the number of periodic solutions, \cite{Mine1} which grows exponentially when the $\hat d$-symmetry is broken:
+in the large time limit, $t\to\infty$, and under certain conditions\footnote{The exact conditions when this is true are not known.
+What is known, however, is that the rate of growth of the stochastically averaged number of periodic solutions of SDE grows faster that $Z$.
+This is already enough to support the claim of this paragraph.} is the stochastically averaged number of periodic solutions, \cite{Mine1} which grows exponentially when the $\hat d$-symmetry is broken spontaneously:

-This is a unique feature of chaotic dynamics and the rate of the growth is related to the concept of (topological) entropy. \cite{ErgodicTheoryOfChaos} Thus we just came to the conclusion that chaos must indeed be identified with the spontaneous breakdown of $\hat d$-symmetry.
-The chaotic long-range correlations can now be revealed by a standard field-theoretic procedure as it was done, \emph{e.g.}, in Sec.
-III.C of Ref.\cite{Mine}a.
+This growth is a definitive feature of deterministic chaos and the rate of the growth is related to the various versions of the concept of entropy in the DS. \cite{ErgodicTheoryOfChaos} Eq.(\ref{Growth}) is the stochastic generalization of this situation.
+Thus we come to the conclusion that the dynamical phenomenon of chaos is indeed the spontaneous breakdown of $\hat d$-symmetry.
+This is the universal definition of chaos that works for deterministic and stochastic models, as well as for Hamiltonian, Langevin (gradient) or more general flow vector fields.
+This definition has a potential to provide a unified framework for previous approaches to various realization of chaotic behavior.\cite{Zaslavsky,Kadomtsev}

+Using now the standard field-theoretic tools such as those related to the Goldstone theorem one can show that models with spontaneously broken $\hat d$-symmetry must always exhibit a long range behavior one of which is the butterfly effect.\cite{Mine2} In the continuous-space models, the associated Goldstone mode is a branch of gapless fermions (the topological supersymmetry is a fermionic symmetry) that are often called goldstinos.
+It is these goldstinos that due to their gaplessness bear the chaotic long-range memory/correlations in the model.

+The emergence of the dynamical long-range order is yet another clear indication (the above exponential growth of periodic solutions is the other one) on that the spontaneous breakdown of topological supersymmetry must indeed be associated with the concept of stochastic chaos.